Lior3124/I2CS_Ex1/README.md

 For example: the array of doubles {-3, 0.61, 0.2} represent the polynomial 0.2x^2+0.61x-3

+and the array {0,0,1} represents the polynomial x^2.

 ## ***Files***
 The assigment comes with 3 related files, each has it's own purpose and Use